robbestad/ezreact-starter/README.md

-# EZ React demo
+# EZ React starter

-Demo app for EZReact
+Starter app for EZReact

 This repo is made to show how you can use EZ React in your own projects.
 All you need to do is add ezreact as a dependency and you'll have a setup with hot reload that's fully ES 2015 ready.

+The upside to using this repo is that you don't have to worry about setting up your environment.
+It's all set up for you.
+All you have to do is code your app.

+It uses only one dependency - `ezreact`.

 # Instructions